-Parents are requested to inform the school if a student is receiving outside tutoring so that the teachers can communicate with that tutor in order to better help the student.
+- Teachers are prohibited from tutoring students registered in their classes except through ASEP. - Parents are requested to inform the school if a student is receiving outside tutoring so that the teachers can communicate with that tutor in order to better help the student. - Student Services offers peer tutoring to students based on availability.